ab4d/Ab4d.SharpEngine.Samples/README.md

 Browser and browser based apps like Electron require [Ab4d.SharpEngine.WebGL](https://www.nuget.org/packages/Ab4d.SharpEngine.WebGL) NuGet package that uses WebGL rendering.

-- **Blazor WebAssembly** provided best integration and is the only platform that supports full debugging.
+- **Blazor WebAssembly** provided the best integration and is the only platform that supports full debugging.

 - **HTML and JavaScript** are enough to run the project with Ab4d.SharpEngine.WebGL that was compiled into wasm.
 To show the 3D scene in the browser, you can use any web server.
 The samples for the following web servers are provided: